fazilm-ai/pipeline/README.md

     git pull
     ```

-Once your EC2 instance is set up and the repository is cloned, the **GitHub Actions** pipeline will automatically trigger and deploy the app to the EC2 instance.
+Once the EC2 instance is set up and the repository is cloned, the **GitHub Actions** pipeline will automatically trigger and deploy the app to the EC2 instance.

 ## How to Deploy to AWS EC2

-1. Push your changes to the **main** branch on GitHub.
+1. Push the changes to the **main** branch on GitHub.
-2. GitHub Actions will automatically trigger the pipeline to run the security scan and then deploy the app to your EC2 instance.
+2. GitHub Actions will automatically trigger the pipeline to run the security scan and then deploy the app to the EC2 instance.

 ## Files Structure